JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 ## Map Hexes

-The Referee’s map of Dolmenwood (provided in the Dolmenwood Campaign Book) is based on a hex grid, with each hex being 6 miles across.
+The Referee’s map of Ouran (provided in the Ouran Campaign Book) is based on a hex grid, with each hex being 6 miles across.
 When characters travel through the Wood, the Referee tracks their progress on the hex map.

 Players may also wish to keep a map of their own, making notes on hexes as they explore.
-A blank hex map of Dolmenwood that players can fill in as they explore can be downloaded from dolmenwood.com.
+A blank hex map of Ouran that players can fill in as they explore can be downloaded from Ouran.com.

 ## Movement

-Rather than tracking the exact time spent travelling or the precise distances traversed, travel in Dolmenwood is abstracted into a simple system of daily Travel Points, representing the time taken for various travel actions.
+Rather than tracking the exact time spent travelling or the precise distances traversed, travel in Ouran is abstracted into a simple system of daily Travel Points, representing the time taken for various travel actions.

 ### Travel Points